opencor/opencor.github.io/user/_sources/plugins/simulation/simulationExperimentView.rst.txt

    :align: center
    :scale: 25%

-Many aspects of a graph panel can be customised and that includes various types of colours, styles, widths, etc., as well as whether the legend should be shown, a logarithmic scale used for the X and/or Y axes, etc., as illustrated by running |noble_1962_local.sedml|_:
+Many aspects of a graph panel can be customised and this includes various types of colours, styles, widths, etc., as well as whether the legend should be shown, a logarithmic scale used for the X and/or Y axes, etc., as illustrated by running |noble_1962_local.sedml|_:

 .. |noble_1962_local.sedml| replace:: ``[OpenCOR]/models/tests/sedml/noble_1962_local.sedml``
 .. _noble_1962_local.sedml: opencor://openFile/https://raw.githubusercontent.com/opencor/opencor/master/models/tests/sedml/noble_1962_local.sedml